James-Fitz/rock-paper-scissors-lizard-spock/README.md

 <details><summary>Code</summary>

-- [W3Schools](https://www.w3schools.com/) - Used to learn about modals and extra features for JS functions.
+- [W3Schools](https://www.w3schools.com/) - Used to learn about modals and extra features for JS functions such as arrow functions, pointer events and timeout function delays.

-- Help with code from Slack, tutor support and mentor Chris Quinn.
+- Help with code from the tutors at Code Institute tutor support and mentor Chris Quinn.

 </details>